 Tapping solar power for silk weavers – Resham Sutra

 Traditional thread reeling methods of silk are highly laborious and require an upgrade in productivity.
 Rural women artisans working on these silk thread reeling machines had to struggle to either power it manually or pay a high cost for electric power.
 To address this issue, Kunal Vaid established Resham Sutra with an aim to bring a new generation technology in the age-old crafts using modern tools and help them earn a respectable livelihood.

-Resham Sutra’s solar silk reeling machine provided a huge time and energy savings for these women artisans.
+Resham Sutra’s solar silk reeling machine provided huge savings in time and energy for these women artisans.
 The solar reeling machine uses 10% of the power of a standard reeling machine.
 It is a compact machine of 1.5′ x 1.5′ feet run by a micro-motor of 15W DC.
 The motor is connected to a battery that can be charged by solar panels, making it viable to run 12 hours a day.
-The cost of these solar reeling machines ranges from INR20,000-28,000.
+The cost of these solar-powered micro-silk reeling machines ranges from INR20,000-28,000.
 Resham Sutra also offers higher capacity industrial reeling machines cost ranges from a lakh up to 60 lakhs for completely automated 400 end reeling machines.
-As recognition for its innovation, Resham Sutra’s solar-powered micro-silk reeling machine won the American Society of Mechanical Engineer’s ISHOW 2019 and Ashden Awards 2019.
+As recognition for its innovation, Resham Sutra’s cleantech innovation won the American Society of Mechanical Engineer’s ISHOW 2019 and Ashden Awards 2019.

 Igniting better lives – Bluematch